RitheshKumar/Fastspeech2_HS/README.md

 - For these wheels we need Python 3.8 (you can activate a virtual environment to downgrade)
 - Kernel version 5.10.104-tegra
 - CUDA 12.0 is compatible with t186 (xavier agx) and jetpack 5.0.2
+- $LD_LIBRARY_PATH is where CUDA/python related library paths are found [need to validate this statement]

 ## Setup instructions (Jetpack 5.0.2)
 1. sudo apt-get update && sudo apt-get check